Tilted dipolar bosons in the quasi-two-dimensional regime: From liquid stripes to droplets: Results

-Next, we move on to the discussion on supersolidity.
-In qualitative terms, a modulated state should feature a cloud of atoms surrounding the density modulations in order for global phase coherence to exist, and thus for supersolidity to emerge.
-We show in Fig.~\ref{fig9} the integrated density $n(x,y)$ of three examples of potentially supersolid states, which involve parameters currently achievable in experiments.
-One concern for the realization of such states is the peak density, as a high value can induce excessive three-body losses.
+One concern for the realization of these supersolid states states is the peak density, as a high value can induce excessive three-body losses.
 In all the states reported in Fig.~\ref{fig9}, the peak 3D density is of the order $n_{\rm peak} r_0^{3} \sim \order{10}$, which means $n_{\rm peak} \sim 5 \times 10^{14}$ cm$^{-3}$.
 This value lays within experimental reach~\cite{Kadau:2016cb}, such that three-body losses do not translate into an excessively short life-time~\cite{zhang21}.
 These results may thus guide potential future experiments in the realization of supersolid stripes, which were not observed in the experiment of Ref.~\cite{wenzel_2017:PRA}.
+The results of Figs.~\ref{fig7} and~\ref{fig9} have been obtained for a spatial grid with $\{N_x,N_y,N_z\} = \{300, 100, 40\}$ points with an imaginary time step of $\Delta \tau = 0.0008 \hbar/E_0$ and $N_{\rm it} = 200000$ iterations.